maxxiimo/the-front-end-manifesto/Information Architecting.md

 2. Work with a designer from the get-go and implement a design mockup into your foundation work.
 1. Start from scratch and architect yourself, then get help from a designer on the look and feel.

 In this chapter we're going to mostly focus on option 1 and 3.
 Hiring a designer from the get-go is not a bad idea since design and front end engineering are to complete different skill sets, but perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
 Typically I have found that as a consultant, when I'm brought into a project design mockups have already been developed and it's now my job to implement them into the application.
-The next chapter, [Slicing and Dicing Mockups][] will dive into the mechanics of doing exactly that.
+The next chapter, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.

 ### Blocks of Information